rush86999/atomic/README.md

 *   **Intelligent Information Retrieval:** Ask Atom "What did we decide about Project X?" or "Search my meetings for discussions on marketing strategy."
 Atom can semantically search through your transcribed meeting archives (stored in Notion & LanceDB) to find relevant information quickly.
 *   **Proactive Schedule Optimization:** With Autopilot, Atom can learn your work patterns and preferences.
 "My mornings are for deep work.
 Keep them as free of meetings as possible."
 Atom will then intelligently schedule new events accordingly.
 *   **LLM-Powered Scheduling:** "Find a time for a 30-minute meeting with Sarah and John to discuss the Q3 marketing plan."
 Atom will use a large language model to parse your request and then find an optimal time for the meeting.
-*   **Comprehensive Finance Management:** Wake word activated finance commands: "Atom what's my net worth today?" gives complete financial overview, "Atom show my dining budget" displays budget analysis, "Atom where did I spend most money this month?" provides spending insights across categories, "Atom create emergency fund goal for $5000" sets up goal tracking, "Atom find Amazon purchases over $75" performs natural language transaction search.
+*   **Comprehensive Finance Management:** Wake word activated finance commands via Plaid banking: "Atom what's my net worth today?" gives complete financial overview including secure bank connections, "Atom show my dining budget" displays budget analysis, "Atom where did I spend most money this month?" provides spending insights across categories, "Atom create emergency fund goal for $5000" sets up goal tracking, "Atom find Amazon purchases over $75" combines bank transactions and Gmail receipt search.
 *   **Quickly Access Information:** "What was the outcome of the Project Phoenix meeting last month?"
 Atom can search your linked Notion notes and relevant event details to provide you with the context you need.
 *   **Stay on Top of Your Day:** "What's on my agenda for today?" or "Do I have any free time this afternoon for a quick call?"
 *   **Proactive Meeting Prep:** "Atom, get me ready for my meeting with 'Project X'."
 Atom gathers related notes, emails, and tasks.